After 12 years of box making, here are a few examples from the many previous bespoke commissioned paintboxes.

-After 11 years of box making, shown here are many examples of bespoke commissioned work, and the variety of designs which have been made.
 Scroll down to the bottom to learn about terminology for ordering and the many FAQ’s which people ask when deceiding what they need.
 You will find it helpful.

-I have been a watercolourist since the mid 1970’s when I was a graphic arts student, and know what the watercolour painter needs from a paintbox and of course use my own brass paintbox which gives countless hours of painting pleasure.
+I have been a watercolourist since the mid 1970’s when I was a graphic arts student, and know what the watercolour painter needs from a paintbox and of course I use my own brass paintbox which gives countless hours of painting pleasure.

 Thank you for your interest in my work.
 Kind regards,